 - 55 private rooms and 48 semi-private rooms

 - New rehabilitation therapy center

 - New and enhanced dining rooms and lounges

 With the completion of this major project, Mount Olivet Careview Home is well-prepared to provide quality long-term and short-term care to seniors, well into the future.
-Mount Olivet Day Services, Mount Olivet Home and Mount Olivet Careview Home are nonprofit, interdenominational corporations affiliated with Mount Olivet Lutheran Church in south Minneapolis.
-Oversight is provided by the board of directors, composed of volunteers concerned for children and people in need of long-term care.
+Mount Olivet Adult Day Services, Mount Olivet Home and Mount Olivet Careview Home are nonprofit, interdenominational corporations affiliated with Mount Olivet Lutheran Church in south Minneapolis.
+Oversight is provided by the board of directors, composed of volunteers concerned for people in need of long-term care.